-Project Grants/Awards & Project O&M - The variance in Project Grants/Awards is attributable primarily to EPA grants totaling \$1.6M that were recorded as O&M costs rather than Project Grants/Awards for FY 2013.
-If included as Project Grants/Awards, the actual would have been less than budget by \$142K.
-The O&M variance is attributable primarily to the BPOU, as O&M costs exceeded budgeted costs by \$1.2M and the SEMOU as \$1.6M in O&M costs had been budgeted as Project Grants/Awards.
-The O&M costs are funded by PRPs, federal funding and water producer contributions; the Project Grants/Awards are funded by federal funding and PRP contributions.
-Costs related to these projects are recorded when invoices are received by the Authority and the supporting documentation is in accordance with the Authority procedures.
+Project Grants/Awards & Project O&M - The variance in Project Grants/Awards is attributable to EPA grants totaling \$1.7M that were recorded as O&M costs rather than Project Grants/Awards for FY 2014.
+Additionally, grants for projects scheduled for FY 2014 are behind schedule and are now budgeted for completion in either FY 2015 of FY 2016.
+The O&M variance is attributable primarily to the SEMOU as \$1.7M in O&M costs had been budgeted as Project Grants/Awards.
+The O&M costs are funded by PRPs, federal funding, state funding and water producer contributions; the Project Grants/Awards are funded by federal funding and PRP contributions.